The aim of tutoring is to help students develop the skills and strategies they need to independently and successfully engage in a course.

 Finding a Tutor

 Assignments for one-on-one peer tutoring are made through the residential colleges.
-To request a peer tutor, complete the request form and follow up by making an appointment to meet with your college dean or director of studies.
-Once you have been assigned a tutor, please make every effort to contact him or her as soon as possible.
-If the student assigned to you cannot be reached, or for some other reason is not working out, please let your dean or director of studies know so that you can be assigned to a different tutor.
+To request a peer tutor, make an appointment to meet with your college dean or assistant dean.
+Once you have been assigned a tutor, please make every effort to contact them as soon as possible.
+If the student assigned to you cannot be reached, or for some other reason is not working out, please let your dean or assistant dean know so that you can be assigned to a different tutor.

 You may receive a maximum of 15 hours of tutoring per course, per term.
 The suggested frequency of tutoring sessions is once or twice a week, usually for one or two hours.
-If you continue to have difficulties in a course, please consult your instructor and/or make an appointment to see your dean or director of studies.
+If you continue to have difficulties in a course, please consult your instructor and/or make an appointment to see your dean or assistant dean.
 Since tutors need to study, too, peer tutoring is not available during the final exam period.

 To get the most out of your session with the tutor, please come prepared with your questions.
-Once you have begun tutoring sessions you may login to the peer tutoring website to review the number of hours logged by your tutor.
-If you find that you need tutoring next term as well, you must see your dean or director of studies again.
+If you find that you need tutoring next term as well, you must see your dean or assistant dean again.

 Becoming a Tutor

-You may apply to tutor via the peer tutoring page.
+Students who wish to tutor in other courses can apply via the residential college peer tutoring page.
 There are a few rules you should keep in mind:

-- Only tutors registered with the Office of the Dean of the College and approved by their dean or director of studies may tutor undergraduates.
+- Only tutors registered with the Office of the Dean of the College and approved by their dean or assistant dean may tutor undergraduates.

-- No one giving instruction at the University shall be permitted to tutor students for those examinations in which he or she takes part, either by preparing questions or reading papers.
+- No one giving instruction at the University shall be permitted to tutor students for those examinations in which they take part, either by preparing questions or reading papers.